MindXDuality/MindXDuality/README.md

 A Diet management system project.

 🔹 **React First Project**
-My first project using ReactJS.
+One of my first projects was created using CSS.

 ---